 Southern Reference Stars (SRS) is a list of 20,488 stars in the southern hemisphere intended to supplement the AGK3R in the north, to extend coverage of reference stars across the whole sky for calibrating photographic surveys.
 Observations of stars, mostly of magnitudes 7.5 to 9.5, were made at a dozen observatories between 1961 and 1973, and coordinated at the US Naval Observatory and Pulkovo Observatory.

 Southern Sky Survey

-The Southern Sky Survey is a photographic survey of the sky south of declination -17°, carried out jointly by the 1.2-meter United Kingdom Schmidt Telescope at Siding Spring and the European Southern Observatory's 1-meter Schmidt camera.
-Both these instruments have the same focal length as the 1.2-meter Oschin Schmidt, which produced the northern-hemisphere Palomar Observatory Sky Survey, so the scale of the plates in each survey is identical.
+The Southern Sky Survey is a photographic survey of the sky south of declination -17°, carried out jointly by the 1.2-m United Kingdom Schmidt Telescope at Siding Spring and the European Southern Observatory's 1-m Schmidt camera.
+Both these instruments have the same focal length as the 1.2-m Oschin Schmidt, which produced the northern-hemisphere Palomar Observatory Sky Survey, so the scale of the plates in each survey is identical.